 - Practice observing and not absorbing their toxins, and those around you, listen to people’s actions, not only their words.

-- Smile at all others, don’t fear reactions, you never know who’s a day you might brighten, a simple smile can infect the world.
+- Smile at all others, don’t fear reactions, you never know whose day you might brighten, a simple smile can infect the world.

-- Develop your mindset, teach your brain, consciously throw out those negative thoughts and find the positive each and every day, learn know things and give yourself new knowledge and wisdom, new skills, when it gets hard to keep going, think creative, think constructive, think big, dream big, then take those small steps to learn and go for it.
-Work on your mindset work on your knowledge, use your brain the right way to benefit you.
+- Develop your mindset, teach your brain, consciously throw out those negative thoughts and find the positive each and every day, learn new things and give yourself new knowledge and wisdom, new skills, when it gets hard keep going, think creative, think constructive, think big, dream big, then take those small steps to learn and go for it.
+Work on your mindset, work on your knowledge, use your brain the right way to benefit you.

 - Your sense of humour, whatever that is to you; laughter truly helps lift your mood.

 What happens to you in a narcissistic relationship.